Text: Frederik Amundsen

 Lunch at Vingleia Lighthouse

-After getting up close to the wildlife and having seen several sea eagles, we visit the Vingleia Lighthouse to barbecue crabs, fish and scallops.
+After getting up and close to the wildlife and seen several sea eagles, we visit the Vingleia Lighthouse to barbecue crabs, fish and scallops.

 There are 28 beds and you get your own boat to use as you wish.

 Stone Age settlements

 On our way back from the lighthouse we stop to catch crabs in Gjevik’s crab pots, and then we leave him at Mausundgløtt, as we head back to Hitra to visit Dolmsundet longhouse, where there are signs of settlements from the Stone Age up to Early Iron age.

 Contact the Dolmsundet Hotel, and they will arrange a traditional dinner for you in the longhouse.

 There are about 8,000 inhabitants on the islands of Hitra and Frøya.
 Hitra is Norway’s seventh largest island, easily accessible from the city of Trondheim.
 The island is a good starting point for exploring small islands out at sea.
 Sula, Bogøyvær and Mausundvær are inhabited islands.
 Kya, Vågsvær and Humlingsvær are vacated.
 Hitra’s neighbouring island of Frøya is also worth a visit.

 Hitra is located in the county of Sør-Trøndelag and you travel there either by boat, or by car or bus through one of the world's deepest under-sea tunnels, 234 metres under the ocean.
 You are most likely to arrive from the city of Trondheim, or from the south from Tynset.

 Fjellvær Farm and the modern fishermen’s cabins at Knutshaug are recommended, and it is possible to rent the Vingleia Lighthouse, or apartments at Mausundgløtt.
 There are two camping grounds at Hitra.
 Arrange your stay through the destination company the Coast of Trøndelag.